-aflowproto=AB_hP4_186_b_b-001:S:Se:Zncif
+''' aflow --proto=AB_hP4_186_b_b-001:S:Se:Zn --cif --

-→ pocc_params=S0-0.5xA-0.5xB_S1-1xC aflow
+→ pocc_params=S0-0.5xA-0.5xB_S1-1xC | aflow --vasp '''

-⇔ vasp

-By switching the --proto to --aflow_proto, aflow++ will generate an aflow. in file containing the PARTCAR inside.
-The directory structure is largely the same as that specified in Section 2, except in this case, the third (structure) layer is a mix of the parent structure prototype AB_hP4_186_b_b-001.AB and the --pocc_params.
+By switching the --proto to --aflow_proto, aflow++ will generate an aflow.in file containing the PARTCAR inside.
+The directory structure is largely the same as that specified in Section II, except in this case, the third (structure) layer is a mix of the parent structure prototype AB hP4 186 b b-001.AB and the --pocc params.
 The directory tree also protects from the generation of duplicates, although it does not prevent the ones produced from mixing P and S specifications.
-The aflow-POCC aflow.in contains [AFLOW_POCC] CALC activating the module and the PARTCAR wrapped with [POCC_MODE_EXPLICIT] START.POCC_STRUCTURE and [POCC MODE_EXPLICIT] STOP.POCC_STRUCTURE.
+The aflow-POCC aflow.in contains [AFLOW_POCC]CALC activating the module and the PARTCAR wrapped with [POCC MODE EXPLICIT] START.POCC STRUCTURE and [POCC_MODE_EXPLICIT] STOP.POCC_STRUCTURE.
 Running aflow --run in the directory with this aflow.in will, in a single step, determine the optimal supercell size, generate the ensemble of ordered representatives, and create a subdirectory for each (denoted with ARUN.POCC).
 Each directory contains a child aflow.in setting up that particular calculation.
 The subdirectory structure enables parallelization across the ordered representatives.
-Note that the characterization of the ordered representatives is not strictly limited to the usual relaxation/static workflows, but can also include the analysis of thermomechanical properties, themselves creating additional parent/ child layers which ultimately resolve the properties of the disordered system.
+Note that the characterization of the ordered representatives is not strictly limited to the usual relaxation/static workflows, but can also include the analysis of thermomechanical properties, themselves creating additional parent/child layers which ultimately resolve the properties of the disordered system.
 These advanced workflows will be covered in subsequent sections.

 Creating the right supercell size.
-Following the creation of a PART-CAR, the aflow-POCC algorithm determines the smallest supercell size that satisfies the site and stoichiometry tolerances specified.
+Following the creation of a PARTCAR, the aflow-POCC algorithm determines the smallest supercell size that satisfies the site and stoichiometry tolerances specified.
 The algorithm iterates through incrementally larger supercell sizes, identifying the optimal occupation (f) and the associated site (Δ) and stoichiometry (Δ_x) errors.
-An example is provided in Table 2 for Ag{8.733}Cd{3.8}Zr{3.267}.
-The stop condition is achieved when both the maximum of the site and stoichiometry errors are below the tolerance specified in the PART-CAR.
-The default tolerances of 0.001 should find the supercell size that satisfies the stoichiometry exactly.
-To optimize either the site or stoichiometry errors individually, set the other tolerance to 1.
+An example is provided in Table II for Ag{8.733}Cd{3.8}Zr{3.267}.
+The stop condition is achieved when both the maximum of the site and stoichiometry errors are below the tolerance specified in the PARTCAR.
+The default tolerances of 0.001 should find the supercell size that satisfies the stoichiometry errors individually, set the other tolerance to 1.

 One challenge that the algorithm overcomes is the filling of sites for supercell sizes that may be too small.
-For example, consider the first iteration in Table 2.
+For example, consider the first iteration in Table II.
 For this case, there is only one site and two possible occupants.
 The best choice (the one reducing the error) is to fill the site with the occupant having the higher concentration (Ag).
 If both occupants had equal (50%) concentrations, the algorithm would leave the site unfilled.
 While filling the site with one of the occupants would yield the same error, the algorithm has no way of deciding which occupant to pick.
 The issue becomes more problematic with more occupants having equal concentrations.
 This requires grouping these same-site, equi-concentration occupants and incrementing their fillings simultaneously or not at all.
 To avoid the generation of vacancies, the input occupancy values should be altered to bias the components of interest.